Adventure glamping near Bogotá exists — and it is two hours away

 Colombia is having its moment.
 In 2026 the country is increasingly named alongside New Zealand and Patagonia as a benchmark for adventure travel: the biodiversity is staggering, the terrain is varied and dramatic, and the infrastructure has quietly grown to match the landscape.
 What is harder to find is a single address that packages the adventure, the landscape, and the comfort together without asking you to drive to four different providers.

 Yaguari Glamping, in Vereda El Tigre, Vergara, Cundinamarca, is that address.
-The property sits in the Colombian Andes, two hours from Bogotá by car, and combines a private-jacuzzi glamping cabin with on-site access to four adventure activities — canopy, canyoning, rappelling, and hiking — operated by specialist guides directly from the property.
-It is the only glamping operation in Cundinamarca that offers all of this under one roof.
+The property sits in the Colombian Andes, about two hours from Bogotá by car, and combines a private-jacuzzi glamping cabin with nearby adventure activities — canopy, canyoning, rappelling, and hiking — coordinated with specialist local guides.

 Why Vergara, and why Cundinamarca